Five key management skills for remote working

 3. Agility and adaptability

-Being able to adapt quickly to new and unforeseen challenges is a useful skillset at the best of times, but is absolutely vital in a post-coronavirus world.
-During periods of uncertainty it is quick decisive action which gets teams and organisations through.
-By being highly reactive to new developments and agile enough to adopt new solutions, a manager can help his team survive and thrive.
+Being able to adapt quickly to new and unforeseen challenges is a useful skill set at the best of times.
+By being highly reactive to new developments and agile enough to adopt new solutions, a manager can help their team survive and thrive.

 Agility is not the only thing a manager needs to thrive in times of crisis.
-Strategy too is important, particularly in regard to staffing needs.
-Business doesn’t stop just because you’re working remotely, and if the recovery is to be slow, managers and leaders need to have a solid strategy for the acquisition of new talent with new skillsets in the remote working world.
+Strategy is also important, particularly in regard to staffing needs.
+Managers need to have a solid strategy for the acquisition of new talent with new skill sets in the remote working world.

-The working world will have to adapt to the new normal, including interviewing, recruiting and onboarding staff remotely.
-To help you do this, we’ve created a guide to onboarding remotely, with insights into how you can manage your staffing and continue to hire during the crisis.
+Interviewing, recruiting and onboarding staff remotely all offer unique challenges.
+Our guide to onboarding remotely offers several key tips.
 In the future, this skillset will allow you to make hires based on skills alone over location.
-You could even find yourself able to manage an international team of experts from your home office.
+You could even find yourself managing an international team from your home office.

 5. Team development and upskilling